Job Development Investment Grant (JDIG)

 For more information on county tier designations, visit our County Development Tier Designations page.

-Eligible Use
+• Eligible Use for JDIG

 There are no restrictions on the use of JDIG funds.
 The company can use JDIG funds for any purpose.